pybites/pybites.github.io-source/content/guest-something-completely-different-micropython.md

 ## Conclusion

 A lot of food for thought!
 Allthough I didn't get to test the full power of microPython, something tells me that it will run smoother on [a specialized board](https://store.micropython.org/) than on an ESP32, especially when it comes to the camera.
+If I manage to get my hands on one, I'll be sure to report back!

+Here's the summary when it comes to the ESP32CAM:

 ##### Upsides of MicroPython on esp32:
 * The official firmware is easy to set up